aaronhall/backbone.mediator.js/README.md

 From [GoF](http://en.wikipedia.org/wiki/Design_Patterns): "Define an object that encapsulates how a set of objects interact. **Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.**"

-Mediator prevents code spaghettification by centralizing event handling.
-Some other benefits:

-* Handler definition is in one place as instead of being scattered across different views.
-* Promotes loose coupling.
-Views have no knowledge of other views' events.
-* Allows for predictable ordering in event handlers whereas Observer's event delegation is done on a first attached, first served basis.
+Mediator promotes maintainability and loose coupling for complex event-driven applications.
+Event handlers are defined by a single object and decouple views by eliminating the requirement that they have knowledge of events in other views.
+Code paths are readable and more predictable, and events that affect multiple views in complex and interdependent ways stay manageable.

 ## Overview

-Backbone.mediator.js provides:

-* **[Backbone.Director](#director)**: defines event handlers for named events defined in MediatedView's `mediated` map.
+Backbone.mediator.js provides four new objects/prototypes in the Backbone global:

+* **[Backbone.Director](#director)**: One or more Director instances are registered to Backbone.Mediator and define the event handlers for all MediatedView and MediatedRouter instances.
-* **[Backbone.Mediator](#mediator)**: holds Directors and delegates events to the appropriate Director(s)
+* **[Backbone.Mediator](#mediator)**: Routes events that are triggered from any MediatedView or MediatedRouter instance to handlers defined in the registered Director(s).
-* **[Backbone.MediatedView](#mediatedview)**: extends Backbone.View and consumes the `mediated` property (similar to the `events` property; defined below).
-Events defined in `mediated` are automatically connected to the appropriate Director (via Mediator) when the view is initailized.
-* **[Backbone.MediatedRouter](#mediatedrouter)**: extend Backbone.Router and consumes the `mediated` property (similar to the `routes` property; defined below).
-Events defined in `mediated` are automatically connected to the appropriate Director (via Mediator) when the router is initailized.
+* **[Backbone.MediatedView](#mediatedview)**: Extends Backbone.View and supports a property called `mediated` that defines events similarly to `View.events`.
+* **[Backbone.MediatedRouter](#mediatedrouter)**: Extend Backbone.Router and also supports a property called `mediated` that defines routes similarly to Router.routes.

 ## Examples